 Free and Cheap Templates Reign

-The proliferation of websites that sell or provide templates for free has resulted in less business for many web designers, who are ignored by many users in favor of an inexpensive WordPress or Blogger framework.
+The proliferation of websites that sell or provide templates for free has resulted in less business for many web designers, whom many users ignore in favor of an inexpensive WordPress or Blogger framework.
 While not possessing the artistic uniqueness of a designer, free options look “good enough” for many people.

 The sheer variety of available website templates makes it accessible for anyone.
 Whether they’re looking for a template for a business website or their own personal blog, prospective website owners often opt for the convenience of template websites like Themeforest, which allow visitors to sort through a plethora of theme categories.